- a classical/contemporary couple: Ulysses and Guido da Montefeltro

 Similarly, Guido’s plan to guarantee salvation by becoming a Franciscan was, he thought, ironclad.
-It would have succeeded were it not, in his telling, that he forgot to take into consideration the “High Priest” who lured him back into sin:
+It would have succeeded but for, in his telling, the “High Priest” who lured him back into sin:

 Io fui uom d’arme, e poi fui cordigliero, credendomi, sì cinto, fare ammenda; e certo il creder mio venìa intero, se non fosse il gran prete, a cui mal prenda! che mi rimise ne le prime colpe.
 (Inf.
 27.67-71)

 I was a man of arms, then wore the cord, believing that, so girt, I made amends; and surely what I thought would have been true were it not for the High Priest—may he be damned— who made me fall back into my former sins.

 In this respect, Ulysses is unusual in Inferno while Guido da Montefeltro is typical: it is typical of Dante’s sinners, beginning with Francesca’s explanation that “Love made me do it”, to blame others for their sins.

 * * *